Your First Simulation

 Change the grid

-Run a single-column model instead of a global sphere:
+Run a single-column model instead of the default global cubed-sphere:

 grid = CA.ColumnGrid(Float32; z_elem = 30, z_max = 30000.0)